2026 World Cup Matches in Vancouver

 BC Place Stadium

-BC Place is Canada's largest indoor stadium, with a capacity of over 54,000 and a retractable cable roof, the largest of its kind in the world.
-When open, it reveals the Vancouver sky and amplifies the atmosphere of big soccer nights in the city.
+BC Place is Canada’s largest indoor stadium, seating over 54,000 spectators and featuring a cable-supported retractable roof—the largest of its kind in the world.
+When opened, it reveals the Vancouver sky and enhances the atmosphere of the city’s big soccer nights.

 How to get to BC Place